dgobalak/ClariFile/README.md

 ### Prerequisites

-* Verify if python is installed
+* Verify if python (Version >= 3.8) is installed.
+Previous versions may also work.
   ```sh
   python --version
   ```
-  * If not, go to https://www.python.org/downloads
+  * If not, go to https://www.python.org/downloads.
 <br><br>

 * Verify if pip is installed